soanvig/txsm/README.md

     // automated transition - no command needs to be called { from: 'yellow', to: 'red' },
     // calling `walk` command will transition from red to green if current state is `red` { from: 'red', to: 'green', with: 'walk' },
   ],
 })
 ```

-Because transition describes state change it requires two properties: `from` and `to`.
-However in most cases one also wants to determine *when* the transition should happen.
+Because transition describes state change it requires two properties: and `to`.
+However, in most cases one also wants to determine *when* the transition should happen.
 For that `with` property is defined, that creates a [command](#commands) with the given name.

 Transition can happen **only if** the machine is in the transition's `from` state.